T1000-Swift-Hail/PROJECT-2/README.md

 -Username
 -New username
 -Password
+with class to new add variables and we used if statement for filling the Users details info

-The Seconed Scene is Category which contains of the Products
+The Seconed Scene is Category which contains of the Products by useing the table view which contains of add and remove items button from the cart.

-The Third Scene is The Cart which the customer can include all his choosen products
+The Third Scene is The Cart which the customer can include all his choosen products and can also removed his chosen products

 The last Scene is the Profile scene which the Customer can put all his info

 ### User Stories :
+User logs in
-view the Products .
+-view the Products .
-- Search for Products.
 - Add Products to the shopping cart .
 - Remove a product from the shopping cart.